 I cut this small tube off to act as a shim to make a tighter fit for the gripper to attach to.
 Its not my idea method, I'd rather drill and tap something but I'm not in the mood to take the L16 apart yet.

 Now its ready for some test fits in the breadpan.
 This next tass is going to be difficult to do when you mount these for your first time.
 You have to make sure it don't hit the skins when it goes up and down on its right.
 At the same time on the left you have to make sure on the other side it don't hit the hinge on the door.
 Which is usually fine when the door is open.
 When it closes check to make sure the hinge don't hit the tube and closes properly.
 So you gotta find the sweat spot in the middle of that and have your hole on the breadpan drilled in just the right spot to clear the left, right and up and down or this arm won't work right.
+I added a short threaded rod during test fitting that I'll use to mark where I'll need to drill a hole in the breadpan.
+Since I pushed the L16 into the tube deeper the end of the tube is hitting the back of the breadpan.
+So I marked the area I need to remove and its off to the Dremel.
+Its pretty hot outside cutting this stuff.
+So far we broke a ten year record of 116 to 118 outside!
+Ouch.

 Now its shorter and ready to install.
 I'm not sure if this would fit inside without removing some of the back it barely fits in after I shortened it.